 In 1859 Le Verrier published his calculations and proposed that once found (a mere detail he was willing to leave to others) the planet should be named Vulcan.
 Vulcan was the Roman god of fire and it seemed appropriate for a world that would be roasted by its proximity to the great furnace of the Sun.
 History seemed set to repeat itself with Le Verrier successfully predicting another planet’s position.
 At the great observatories, astronomers set to work to find the new world.

 Vulcan was discovered transiting the Sun in March 1859 by a physician and amateur astronomer named Edmond Modeste Lescarbault (1814 -94).
-Le Verrier had some misgivings about Lescarbault’s non-professional status and about the insignificant size of the object he had reported ( it was estimated to have only 0.06 of Mercury’s mass, too small in fact to account for the deviations of Mercury’s orbit) However once Le Verrier had paid a visiting to Lescabault at his little home-built observatory, he satisfied himself that the observation was legitimate.
+Le Verrier had some misgivings about Lescarbault’s non-professional status and about the insignificant size of the object he had reported ( it was estimated to have only 0.06 of Mercury’s mass, too small in fact to account for the deviations of Mercury’s orbit) However once Le Verrier had paid a visit to Lescabault at his little home-built observatory, he satisfied himself that the observation was legitimate.
 Le Verrier formally announced Vulcan’s discovery in March 1860.
 In France Le Verrier and Lescarbault were hailed as heroes (Lescarbault was awarded France’s highest medal, the Legion d’honneur).
 The Solar System was complete!
 Vive la France!

 Sadly this was too good to be true.
 Within weeks astronomers were pointing out that the body ‘seen’ by Lescarbault would actually be quite prominent.
 It was difficult to see how it could have been missed by other observers with superior equipment.
 Then there was the annoying fact that most astronomers who used Le Verrier’s orbital parameters for Vulcan could not see it at all.
 Those who did report it claimed positions irreconcilable with the supposed orbit.
 Vulcan was quickly recognised as being much less substantial than Neptune.
 Vulcan was spotted occasionally over the next 40 years, sometimes by very reliable observers (but so were the Martian canals, and so too are some UFOs today) but by 1900 its existence seemed unlikely.
 Photography had by then revolutionised astronomy yet no photographic plate had captured the tiny planet.
 The problem of Mercury’s orbit was unsolved.